Use this brisket calculator to estimate how much to buy, when to start cooking, and how to adjust for altitude

 Track Your Cook

-Use this calculator before your cook, but also keep notes during.
-Tracking your actual times helps you dial in future cooks on your specific smoker.
+Use this calculator before your cook, but keep notes during the cook, too.
+Tracking your actual times helps you dial in future briskets on your specific smoker.

 Brisket Planner & Tool FAQs

-Choose Plan by serve time to get an exact start time and a full, printable timeline.
-Pick Plan by start time if you know when the brisket goes on; the tool estimates your serve window.
-Set cut, weight, pit temp, wrap choice, and rest.
-Build in a 2–4 hour buffer to stay relaxed.
+Choose Plan by serve time when dinner is fixed and you need a planned start time.
+Choose Plan by start time if you already know when the brisket will go on; the tool estimates your serve window.
+Set cut, weight, pit temp, wrap choice, and rest or hold target so the timeline has room for the brisket to finish early.

 Most cooks land between 45–57% purchase-to-plate yield.
-Use ~50% as a safe default.
+Use about 50% as a safe default.
 Go closer to 45% if you trim heavily or skip wrapping; closer to 57% for lighter trims or foil.
-Add ~10% if you want leftovers.
-The slider lets you match your style and meat grade.
+Add a leftovers buffer if you want seconds or next-day meals.

 Use the Altitude Adjustment Calculator to set wrap and finish targets for your elevation, then plan your cook with those temps.
 Higher elevation lowers the boiling point and can lengthen stalls.
 Always verify doneness by feel with a probe; use the adjusted numbers as guidance rather than absolutes.